sin-null/wallpaper-engine-kde-personal/README.md

 mkdir /var/home/$USER/.local/share/plasma/wallpapers/com.github.catsout.wallpaperEngineKde

-Lastly, go back to the container folder, build_wallpaper_rpm we created (diff/build_wallpaper_rpm) in the 2nd step, and from it you need to move these files/folders : contents folder, metadata.desktop and metadata.json.
-And put those files/folder into the folder created before.
+Lastly, go back to the container folder, wallpaper-engine-kde-plugin we cloned (diff/wallpaper-engine-kde-plugin) in the 2nd step, and go into the plugin folder.
+From it you need to move all the contents, specifically : contents folder, metadata.desktop and metadata.json.
+And put those files/folder into the folder created before/above.

 Now reboot your machine, and hopefully when you go to the wallpapers setting, under Wallpaper type, should be Wallpaper Engine for KDE!
 Feel free to delete the container as well with: podman rmi -f fedora